ghiscoding/angular-slickgrid-demos/README.md

 If you use Visual Studio Code, you can also run each of the demo through the multiple VSCode Tasks.

 ## Important Note
+### Angular-Slickgrid & Slickgrid-Universal compatibility
+For a full compatibility table of Angular-Slickgrid with Slickgrid-Universal, you can consult the [Versions Compatibility Table - Wiki](https://github.com/ghiscoding/Angular-Slickgrid/wiki/Versions-Compatibility-Table)

 ### Optional NPM Packages
 Please note that some of the npm packages installed in these demos are **optional** and are installed **only** for demo purposes.
 If you don't need the feature then don't install it (remove it from your `package.json`) and you'll end up with a smaller production build.